Analyte

 Oxycodone / Hydrocodone / Hydromorphone — Relief from pain.
 In some people, prescription pain relievers also cause euphoria or feelings of well being by affecting the brain regions that mediate pleasure.
 This is why they are abused.
 Other effects include drowsiness, constipation, and slowed breathing.
 Taking a large single dose of prescription pain relievers can cause severe respiratory depression that can lead to death.
 Use of prescription pain relievers with other substances that depress the central nervous system, such as alcohol, antihistamines, barbiturates, benzodiazepines, or general anesthetics, increases the risk of life-threatening respiratory depression.

-Long Term Effects
+Long Term or Extreme Effects

 Heroin — Chronic users may develop collapsed veins, infection of the heart lining and valves, abscesses, cellulites, and liver disease.
 Pulmonary complications, including various types of pneumonia, may result from the poor health condition of the abuser, as well as from heroin’s depressing effects on respiration.
-Withdrawal, which in regular abusers may occur as early as a few hours after the last administration, produces drug craving, restlessness, muscle and bone pain, insomnia, diarrhea and vomiting, cold flashes with goose bumps (“cold turkey”), kicking movements (“kicking the habit”), and other symptoms.
+Withdrawal, which in regular abusers may occur as early as a few hours after the last administration, leads to drug craving, restlessness, muscle and bone pain, insomnia, diarrhea and vomiting, cold flashes with goose bumps (“cold turkey”), kicking movements (“kicking the habit”), and other symptoms.

 Morphine / Codeine — Long-term use of morphine also can lead to physical dependence.
 This can also include tolerance and addiction.